-The Legality of Lawsuit Loans in Alaska
+The Legality of Pre-Settlement Funding in Alaska

 Lawsuit loans must abide by strict requirements in order to be legal.
 This is because, across the U.S., the act of “champerty,” by which one person finances another person’s litigation, is illegal under specific circumstances.